nichoth/tap-ssc/README.md

 # tap ssc
-Run tests in a browser environment from the command line
+Run tests in a browser environment from the command line.

 This depends on having the `ssc` command available in your shell.
 Install it [from here](https://sockets.sh/).